Loyola University Maryland — Admission Snapshot 2026

 How much does a degree from Loyola University Maryland Cost?

-The average annual cost of the degree at Loyola University Maryland is USD: 69819.
+The average annual cost of the degree at Loyola University Maryland is $71,606.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Loyola University Maryland is much less than this.

 At Loyola University Maryland, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Loyola University Maryland as your choice in the form.

-How much a Loyola University Maryland Graduate make?
+How much does a Loyola University Maryland Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 82652.
-An average Loyola University Maryland graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $82,652.
+An average Loyola University Maryland graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools